mayureshw/bool2sat/README.md

 ## Command line

+NOTE: The command line usage is deprecated.
+May be restored in future.

 python3 bool2sat.py [formula filename]

 You can write your formula in a file and provide filename as an argument.